trskop/endo/README.md

 main = execParser (info options fullDesc) >>= print
 ````

-Parsers for individual options and flags are wrapped in 'IdentityT', because
+Parsers for individual options and flags are wrapped in `IdentityT`, because
 there is no `instance FoldEndoArgs r => FoldEndoArgs (Parser r)`, but there is
 `instance FoldEndoArgs r => FoldEndoArgs (IdentityT r)`.